Parker Bullen Solicitors Banner Image

 • Faulty or defective products - you can claim compensation for any goods that do not meet expected standards ranging from cars, double glazing or electronic devices.
 This could also include any concerns such as false advertising or misrepresentation.

-• Faulty or defective services - you can make a claim should you be dissatisfied with the service received from an organisation, or should the company fail to deliver the agreed upon service, therefore breaching their contractual agreement.
+• Poor-quality services - you can make a claim should you be dissatisfied with the service received from an organisation, or should the company fail to deliver the agreed upon service, therefore breaching their contractual agreement.

-• Landlord and tenant matters - whether you are a landlord or tenant, Small Claims Court can assist with issues such as rent arrears, failure to carry out property repairs or property damage.
+• Minor landlord and tenant matters (e.g. rent arrears, property damage, unregistered deposit claims) - whether you are a landlord or tenant, Small Claims Court can assist with issues such as rent arrears, failure to carry out property repairs or property damage, or claims for deposits that are not registered within an authorised scheme.

 • Neighbour Disputes - Small Claims Court can attempt to rectify conflicts between neighbours, including boundary disputes, noise complaints or property damage.